amirongit/notecode/theLastAlgorithmCourseYouWillNeed.md

             gleft = current is not None and left is not None and left > current gright = current is not None and right is not None and right > current
 ```
+## Graphs
+- set of vertices & edges
+### Edge
+- connection between vertices
+### Vertex
+- unique point, destination or identifier inside a graph
+- duplication of content is possible, but their identity remains unique
+### Neighbor
+- vertices connected directly by edges
+### Degree of vertex
+- number of edges connected to the vertex
+### Path
+- sequence of vertices connected by edges
+### Path length
+- number of edges in a path
+### Cycle
+- path that starts & ends at the same vertex
+### Connected vertices
+- at least one path exists between them
+### Connected graph
+- all of its vertices are connected
+### Connected component
+- subset of vertices of a graph which are connected
+### Directed graph
+- its edges are unidirectional
+### Undirected graph
+- its edges are bidirectional
+### Cyclic graph
+- contains cycles
+### Acyclic graph
+- doesn't contain cycles
+### Weight
+- attribute of edges
+- represent different properties in different contexts
+### Trees
+- connected & acyclic graphs
+    - broken if an edge is removed
+    - cyclic end if an edge is added
+### Representation
+#### Adjacency list
+- array whose indices associate with vertices & store edges of their corresponding vertices
+- hash maps can be used if graph identifiers aren't continuous
+#### Adjacency matrix
+- 2d matrix with rows & columns corresponding to each vertex
+- entries are considered as edges
+- applicable to finite graphs

 ## Modules
 ### Linked list single link node